Mediterranean migrant rescues, deaths; French camp emptied

 ABOARD THE OCEAN VIKING (AP) — At least two people died and 14 were missing Tuesday after a boat filled with people hoping to reach Europe capsized near Tunisia.

-Elsewhere in the Mediterranean a rescue ship picked up 48 people from a small wooden craft off the coast of Libya.
+Elsewhere in the Mediterranean, a rescue ship picked up 109 people from two flimsy boats off the coast of Libya within hours of each other.
 And in northern France, police cleared a gym and makeshift tent camp filled with migrants waiting to go to Britain.

+The number of people seeking international protection in 30 European countries rose by a monthly 26% in July, according to figures Tuesday from the European Union's asylum office.
+The European total for the year so far is about 400,500, higher than the same period last year but still much lower than the levels recorded in 2015-2016, when well over 1 million migrants entered Europe, most of them fleeing conflict in Syria and Iraq.

 The latest migrant deaths in the Mediterranean occurred off the Tunisian coastal city of Sfax.
 Tunisia's national guard spokesman, Houssameddine Jbabli, told The Associated Press that authorities rescued nine people from a boat Tuesday, recovered two bodies, and were searching for the 14 missing passengers.